United Way fights for the health, education and financial stability of every person in every community.

 the hand-raisers, the game-changers.

-The mission of the United Way of Crookston is to improve the quality of life of Crookston area people, by gathering and distributing, in an efficient manner, community resources that respond to priority health and human service needs.
+The mission of the United Way of Crookston is to improve the quality of life of Crookston area people, by gathering and distributing community resources that respond to priority health and human service needs.

 1982: A group of business people planned and began the United Way of Crookston Organization.
 That fall saw the first United Way fundraising campaign.